amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.1-draft.rst

       Optional Elements: time_macros, cycle_macros
   </vis>

-The *base_filename* element contain the text component of the how the visualization files will be named.
+The *base_filename* element contains the text component of the how the visualization files will be named.
 The *base_filename* is appended with an index number to indicate the seqential order of the visualization files.
 The *num_digits* elements indicates how many digits to use for the index.
+See the about NOTE about specifing a file location other than the current working directory.

 The presence of the ''vis'' element means that visualization files will be written out after cycle 0 and the final cycle of the simulation.
 The optional elements *time_macros* or *cycle_macros* indicate additional points during the simulation at which visualization files are to be written out.
 Both elements allow one or more of the appropriate type of macro to be listed.
 These macros will be determine the appropriate times or cycles to write out visualization files.
 See the `Definitions`_ section for defining individual macros.